-We were appointed by the Board of Directors on 22 November 2018 to audit the financial statements for the year ended 30 June 2019.
-Our total uninterrupted period of engagement is one year, covering the year ended 30 June 2019.
+We were appointed by the Board of Directors on 22 November 2018 to audit the financial statements for the period ending 30 June 2019.
+Our total uninterrupted period of engagement is two years, covering the periods ending 30 June 2019 to 30 June 2020.